If you know anything about marketing, you know that you need to get people to click on your ad images if you want your campaign to be a success.

 Analyze your ads to see what is and isn’t working.

-If keeping an accurate record of all your ads sounds too complicated, you could try Adext.
-It's a platform that monitors your campaigns and updates your metrics daily.
-And you can access them from anywhere on any device.
+If keeping an accurate record of all your ads sounds too complicated, you could try Adext, the platform mentioned above.

 8. Use composite images